vascodpm/secure_serverless_website/README.md

 The website includes functionalities for user authentication, file uploads, and storing data in a database, all implemented with AWS serverless services for a minimal cost and maintenance.

 Services used (so far):
-   - API Gateway,
+   - API Gateway
-    - Lambda,
+   - Lambda
-    - S3,
+   - S3
-    - DynamoDB,
+   - DynamoDB
-    - Cognito.
+   - Cognito

 ## 1. Project Overview
 ### 1.1.
 Goal